 Why choose this course

-Our MSc International Financial Management will give you practical knowledge and understanding of rapidly changing financial market conditions, as well as the chance to engage with real business problems.
+Our MSc International Financial Management course will give you practical knowledge and understanding of rapidly changing financial market conditions, as well as the chance to engage with real business problems.

-Thanks to Surrey Business School’s unique research and teaching strengths, we can give you access to a wide array of international content.
+Thanks to Surrey Business School’s unique research and teaching strengths, we can give you access to a wide array of of international content.
 This includes our knowledge about emerging economies, the Anglo-American and continental European financial markets and more.

-This course will make you a well-versed individual capable of progressing to an exciting finance career at a wide range of international companies.
+This course will make you a well-versed individual capable of progressing to an exciting finance career, at a wide range of international companies.

 We are ranked in the top 10 for business and economics in the United Kingdom by the Times Higher Education World University Rankings 2020.